 7.1.4.
 Challenge 2.
-Updating of legislation on nuclear safety, radiation protection and emergencies (new section)
+Updating of legislation on nuclear safety, radiation protection and emergencies

-During this period, the transposition into Spanish law of Council Directive 2014/87/Euratom of 8 July 2014 (amending Directive 2009/71/Euratom establishing a Community framework for the nuclear safety of nuclear facilities) was completed.
+In the 2016-2018 period, the transposition into Spanish law of Council Directive 2014/87/ EURATOM of 8 July 2014 (amending Directive 2009/71/EURATOM establishing a Community framework for the nuclear safety of nuclear facilities) was completed.
 The transposition of this Directive was completed with the approval and publication of Spanish Royal Decree 1400/2018, of 23rd November, approving the Regulations on nuclear safety at nuclear facilities, although the directive as a whole has been transposed to a total of 28 national provisions of varying rank (Laws, Royal Decrees-RD, Royal Legislative Decrees-RDL and CSN Instructions), most of which were already in force on the date of adoption of the directive.

-Furthermore, in the period from January 2016 to December 2018, progress continued towards the transposition of Directive 2013/59/Euratom of 5 December 2013 laying down basic safety standards for protection against the dangers arising from exposure to ionising radiation and repealing Directives 89/618/Euratom, 90/641/Euratom, 96/29/Euratom, 97/43/Euratom and 2003/122/Euratom.
+Furthermore, in the period from January 2016 to December 2021, progress continued towards the transposition of Directive 2013/59/EURATOM of 5 December 2013 laying down basic safety standards for protection against the dangers arising from exposure to ionising radiation and repealing Directives 89/618/EURATOM, 90/641/EURATOM, 96/29/EURATOM, 97/43/ EURATOM and 2003/122/EURATOM.